SchwarzIT/hypermatch/README.md

 }
 ```

-**This sample event is used as a reference throughout the documentation.**
+**This example will be referenced throughout the documentation.**

 ## Matching Basics

-Rules are a set of Conditions and are expressed by the **ConditionSet** type.
+Rules in Hypermatch are composed of conditions defined by the `ConditionSet` type.

-- **The matching is always done case-insensitive for all values!**
+- **Case-Insensitive Matching**: All value comparisons are case-insensitive.
-- Currently only string or string-arrays are supported as values
+- **Supported Types**: Currently, only strings and string arrays are supported.

-A condition exists of
+Each condition includes:

-- **Path**: Path in the event to match to
+- **Path**: The field in the event to match against.
-- **Pattern**: A patter to match the value at **Path**
+- **Pattern**: The pattern used to match the value at the specified path.

-The following example matches the example event from above:
+Here’s an example rule that matches the event above:

 ```go
 ConditionSet{
     {